cheery/lelux/README.md

 # Lelux-0.1

+Note: Project undergoing a small upgrade.
+Author has not had time to update the documentation, or test it out on clean repository.

 A toy Linux distribution which initializes networking and boots up into a single-user terminal from the initramfs.
 Works in qemu.
 Lelux-0.0 has 16? interesting files, excluding the kernel and contents of the virtual filesystems.

 Thank [rickfelker](https://github.com/richfelker/) for his work on `musl-cross-make`.
 Thank you for everyone of you who have worked on projects related to musl, because musl made Lelux a feasible project.
 Thank [landley](http://landley.net/) for the breadcrumbs.